Omarmeks89/figures-lib/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

-Small lib implements geometric figures like square, circle, rectangle and so on.
+Small lib implements calculation area of geometric figures like square, circle, rectangle and so on.
 No external libs used, pure python only.
-Lib contains factories for each figure type, i recommed to use them instead of creating figures directly.
-So, some example of usage below:

 ### Usage (sample):